David Wildstein: New Jersey Globe

+New Jersey Globe was founded by Wildstein in early 2018.
+It is a news website with original reporting and analysis on New Jersey politics that was founded as part of Sea of Reeds Media.
+The editor-in-chief is Wildstein.

 Port Authority tenure

 The Port Authority of New York and New Jersey is a congressionally-authorized joint venture between the states of New Jersey and New York which manages much of the regional transportation infrastructure, including bridges, tunnels, airports, and seaports.
 Senior staff at the agency are appointed by the governors of the two states.

 In 2010, Wildstein was appointed by newly installed Governor Chris Christie's senior representative at the Port Authority, Bill Baroni, to serve as the agency's Director of Interstate Capital Projects, making Wildstein the second highest-ranking Christie political appointee among the agency's executives, after Baroni himself.
 This position had never existed at the Port Authority prior to Wildstein's appointment and had no job description, but drew an annual salary of $150,020.

 The Record's Shawn Boburg, who wrote a March 2012 profile about Wildstein based on interviews with then-current and past Port Authority colleagues, described Wildstein as the governor's "eyes and ears" at the agency, watching the entire agency, as one informant put it, for "strict adherence to the Christie agenda".
 Boburg has said Wildstein "made a point to stay in the shadows and be the person directing the show from behind the curtains" and "was known for walking the halls, monitoring other executives."
 Wildstein "was wildly feared and admired for his work ethic, his intelligence, and his political savvy."